JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 <show-structure for="chapter" depth="3"/>

+## June 2026

+Here's everything that shipped in Qodana Cloud over the month.
+As always, this covers user-facing features, UI improvements, bug fixes, and stability work that affects your experience.

+### Security
+{id="june-2026-security"}

+**Rate limiting added to the organizations API**.
+The `/api/v1/organizations` endpoint now has proper rate limiting in place, closing a potential denial-of-service attack vector.

+### New features
+{id="june-2026-new-features"}

+#### Insights
+{id="june-2026-new-features-insights"}

+- **Code coverage trends over time**.
+The code coverage view in Insights now shows a historical trend chart for the selected time period, so you can see how coverage has evolved across your projects — not just the current snapshot.
+- **Checks filter in Insights**.
+You can now filter Insights data by specific checks, giving you more precise control over the data you're analyzing.

+#### Settings & tokens
+{id="june-2026-new-features-settings-and-tokens"}

+- **Token list sortable in settings**.
+Organization project tokens can now be sorted by team name, project name, last used date, and expiration date, making it easier to manage tokens at scale.

+#### Global configuration
+{id="june-2026-new-features-global-configuration"}

+- **Alerts when global configuration changes affect projects**.
+When a global configuration is modified in a way that disconnects or overrides connected projects, you now see an explicit in-app alert, instead of the change happening silently.

+### UI improvements
+{id="june-2026-ui-improvements"}

+- **Redesigned report filters**.
+The filter panel has been overhauled with improved grouping and severity-based sorting, making it faster to zero in on the problems that matter.

+### Bug fixes
+{id="june-2026-bug-fixes"}

+- **Token refresh button clipped for long names in Settings**.
+In the Settings → Tokens tab, the refresh action button was partially hidden when team or project names were long.
+This is now fixed.
+- **"Open in GitHub" project button was unresponsive**.
+Fixed an issue where the button did not respond to clicks in certain states.

 ## January-May 2026

 Starting today, the %product% team will publish a monthly summary of everything that is shipped in Qodana Cloud.